-710 REGULATION OF TOXIC AND HAZARDOUS SUBSTANCES (2.0 Hours)
+710 REGULATION OF TOXIC AND (2.0 Hours) HAZARDOUS SUBSTANCES.
+This course will present an overview of federal regulation of toxic

 This course will present an overview of federal regulation of toxic and hazardous substances.
 Particularly emphasis will be placed on Comprehensive Environmental Resource, Compensation, and Liability Act (CERCLA) (Superfund) and Resources Conservation and Recovery Act (RCRA).
 It will also provide an introduction to Toxic Substances Control Act (TSCA) and Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).